 Should you download the Soundcore app?

 The Soundcore app is full of features to tailor the Anker Soundcore Liberty 3 Pro experience to your liking.
-Beyond the extensive array of ear tips and ear wings included in the box, Anker includes software functionality so these earbuds truly fit your ears.
+Beyond the extensive array of ear tips and ear wings included in the box, Anker includes software functionality to confirm that the earbuds actually fit you instead of making a blind guess.

 Nearly every aspect of the Liberty 3 Pro is adjustable to your needs and preferences.